 Credit impairment is a highly subjective area due to the level of judgement applied by management in determining expected credit losses ("ECL").
-The identification of impairment and the determination of the recoverable amount are inherently uncertain processes involving various assumptions and factors.
-Such factors may include the financial condition of the counterparty, expected future cash flows, and expected net selling prices of collaterals.
-The portfolios which give rise to the greatest uncertainty are typically those where impairments are derived from estimates of future cash flows and realisable value of collateral, calculated using collective impairment models, which We involved valuation specialists to assist us in performing our audit procedures on ECL and related credit impairments.
+The identification of impairment and the determination of the recoverable amount are inherently uncertain involving various processes assumptions and factors.
+Such factors may include the financial condition of the counterparty, expected future cash flows, and expected net selling prices of collateral.
+The portfolios which give rise to the greatest uncertainty are typically those where impairments are derived from estimates of future cash flows and the realisable value of collateral, calculated using collective impairment models, which are unsecured or are subject to potential collateral shortfalls.
+These models require the significant periodic judgment of management regarding correct segmentation, the identification of significant changes in credit risk, the inclusion of forwardlooking elements as well as the application of management overlay (to reflect on circumstances beyond the modelling capabilities).

+We involved valuation specialists to assist us in performing our audit procedures on ECL and related credit impairments.
 Our audit procedures included among others the following procedures.

-We assessed the design and tested the operating effectiveness of internal controls over the approval, recording and monitoring of loans at amortized cost and controls over ECL calculations including the quality of underlying data and applications.
+We evaluated the design and tested the operating effectiveness of internal controls over the approval, recording